Predicting Mortgage Rates

 When investors think the price of a mortgage-backed bond is good, they buy it.

-Understanding this relationship between MBS prices and mortgage rates is the first step toward knowing "Is today a good day to lock a mortgage rate?"
+Understanding this relationship between MBS prices and mortgage rates is the first step toward knowing ““

 So, what should you do?
 The good news is that you have a few option.
 None are perfect, but each is pretty good.

-Watch the news for 15 minutes, and you'll get¬†a good feel for the direction in which mortgage rates are headed.
-The system's not 100 percent, but it's fairly good.Click to see today's rates (May 25th, 2016)
+Watch the news for 15 minutes, and you’ll get a good feel for the direction in which mortgage rates are headed.
+The system’s not 100 percent, but it’s fairly good.Verify your new rate

 Another idea to keep in mind is that mortgage rates are not one-size-fits-all.